 What Is a Mutual Fund's Beta?

 A fund can also have a beta that is lower than the benchmark index.
-In this case, if the fund's beta is 0.90, an investor can expect the fund to perform 10% lower than the index in up markets but 10% better in down markets.
+In this case, if the fund's beta is 0.9, an investor can expect the fund to perform 10% worse than the index in up markets and 10% better in down markets.
 For example, if the index gains 10%, the fund would be expected to gain 9%.
-But if the market falls 10%, the fund would be expected to decline in value by 9%.
+If the market falls 10%, the fund would be expected to decline in value by 9%.